Locality and thermalization in closed quantum systems: A Mazur-type equality

-Energy conservation during time evolution demands $\overline H=\langle\Psi_0|H|\Psi_0\rangle =\langle H\rangle_\textrm{th}$ which fixes the temperature $T$ \cite{Rigol2008,ManmanaWessel,Sedlmayr2013a} and guarantees the equivalence of the time and canonical ensemble average for the first term, $O_\textrm{loc}$ in (\ref{Mazur}), which is proportional to $H$.
-With the help of Eqs.~\eqref{diag} and \eqref{Mazur} and remembering that only the diagonal part $O_\textrm{diag}$ contributes to time and statistical averages, Eq.~(\ref{condition_simple}) can thus be rewritten as a condition for the non-local part, $O_\textrm{nonloc}$, only.
+Importantly, energy conservation during time evolution demands $\overline H=\langle\Psi_0|H|\Psi_0\rangle =\langle H\rangle_{\rm th}$ which fixes the temperature $T$ \cite{Rigol2008,ManmanaWessel,Sedlmayr2013a} and guarantees the equivalence of the time and canonical ensemble average for the first term, $O_{\rm loc}$ in Eq.~(\ref{Mazur}), which is proportional to $H$.
+With the help of Eqs.~\eqref{diag} and \eqref{Mazur}, the thermalization condition Eq.~(\ref{condition_simple}) can thus be rewritten as a condition for the non-local part, $O_{\rm nonloc}$, only.

-One is typically interested in observables $O$, e.g.~correlation functions, which are not affected by an energy shift $H\to H-E_0$.
-In this case we can simplify the condition on the non-local part further by finding an energy shift such that $\langle O_\textrm{nonloc}\rangle_\textrm{th}=0$.
-This is always possible and the explicit expression for $E_0$ is given in \cite{SupplMat}.
-The necessary and sufficient condition for thermalization, which is one of the main results of this letter, then reads
+One is typically interested in expectation values of local observables $O$, e.g.~correlation functions, which are not affected by an energy shift $H\to H-E_0$.
+In this case we can simplify the condition on the non-local part further by finding an energy shift such that $\langle O_{\rm nonloc}\rangle_{\rm th}=0$.
+This is always possible and the explicit expression for $E_0$ is given in App.~\ref{energyshift_app}.
+We stress that this shift is not essential for the following arguments but rather just simplifies them.
+The necessary and sufficient condition for thermalization, which is one of the main results of this article, then reads